LaurentTreguier/vscode-simple-icons/CONTRIBUTING.md

 npm install
 ```

 This repository already has a `.vscode` direcory that contains the assets to optimize the SVG icons and start a debug session of VSCode.
 Simply create a new SVG icon in the `source/*` direcories and add a file association in `icons.json`, and then start a debugging session.

 _Note : Prefer language ID's to file extensions when possible, as it can sometimes cover a lot of extensions.
 Powershell, for example, has 5 different file extensions that are all covered when simply using the `powershell` language ID._

 The `generator.sh` script will automatically generate the `*-icons.json` files as well as minimalistic light icons from the normal versions.
+If the minimalistic icon can simply be a grey version of the simple icon, you don't need to make one.
+`generator.sh` will automatically create minimalistic icons when no hand-made icon exists.
 As this is a bash script, behavior on Windows with either git bash or Windows Subsystem for Linux is untested and unknown.

 ## Icon design guidelines

 A new icon should (obviously) be simple.
-It shouldn't be complex and have a lot of details, which will often become visual noise.
+It shouldn't be complex and have a lot of details, which will often only become visual noise.

 Icons are encouraged to take inspiration from official logos, but reproducing the exact logo is never a requirement (see explanation above).

-In some cases it makes sense to mix existing icons.
+In some cases it makes sense to mix existing icons instead of creating an entirely new one.
 There is a VSCode icon used for `.vscodeignore` files and an archive icon used for zip archives and such.
 This archive icon featuring a small version of the VSCode logo is used for VSIX extensions files, which are archives for VSCode and Visual Studio extensions.

 ### Special folders